Sunday, 6 August 2023

 28th March 2023

 Between walks the three of us, John Lodge, Tony Brown and myself often search for information and further ideas for our walks.
 I found a website about self-guided literary tours of London created by a group of tour guides who are passionate about getting people interested in London.
 A tour of literary Hampstead was among the researched walks on offer.
 I e-mailed a link to the website to John and Tony.
-They liked it and so we decided to continue our exploration of Hmapstead and Highgate by following the literary tour.
+They liked it and so we decided to continue our exploration of Hampstead and Highgate by following the tour.

 John and Tony crossing a road in Highgate.